 Nordstrom’s return policy is right in line with their incredible customer service.

-There are no time limits for returns, and items don’t have to be new.
-(Except special occasion dresses, which need to have the tags on them still in order to be returned.)
+There are no time limits for returns at Nordstrom, but the main thing to keep in mind is that the items aren’t visibly used or worn.
+(Except special occasion dresses, which need to have the tags on them in order to be returned.)

 Full refunds are given with a receipt or if they can locate the purchase.
 But be aware, their policy states, “We will do our best to take care of customers and deal with them fairly; we ask that our customers treat us fairly as well.”